 1. This rule is a restatement of existing law in regard to the defendant's constitutional right of counsel as defined in recent judicial decisions.
-The Sixth Amendment provides:
+The Sixth Amendment provides: "In all criminal prosecutions, the accused shall enjoy the right to have the Assistance of Counsel for his defense."

-28 U.S.C. former $\S394$ (now $\S1654)$ provides:
+28 U.S.C. former §394 (now §1654) provides: